cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 4. Set the following options for each domain:
     - **Domain**: `<YOUR_DOMAIN>`
     - **Configured as**: `MX Records`
-    - **Forwarding to**: This should match the expected MX for each domain in Office 365 at [https://admin.microsoft.com/#/Domains/](https://admin.microsoft.com/#/Domains/)
+    - **Forwarding to**: This should match the expected MX record for each domain in the [Domains section](https://admin.microsoft.com/#/Domains/) of Office 365
     - **IP Restrictions**: Leave empty
     - **Outbound TLS**: `Forward all messages over TLS`
     - **Quarantine Policy**: Varies by deployment.